neptune-ai/docs/docs/integrations/keras-tuner.rst

 * Install the necessary neptune packages
 * Connect Neptune to your Keras Tuner hyperparameter search code and create the first experiment
-* Log metrics, parameters, and artifacts from your Keras Tuner sweep to Neptune, and
+* Log metrics, parameters, and artifacts from your Keras Tuner sweep to Neptune
+* Monitor hardware consumption and search performance during a sweep
 * Explore them in the Neptune UI.

 |Run on Colab|